de-Boer-Lab/Genomic-API-for-Model-Evaluation/docs/source/Building_Modules/Contributing_modules.md

 We encourage you to explore the GAME modules page and begin with an Evaluator or Predictor codebase that most closely matches your own implementation.

 The scripts listed below are meant to be re-usable across all GAME modules with minimal changes.
+We suggest testing your Evaluators/Predictors with the test module containrs to validate their functionality.

 #### Checklist for Predictor Modules